13 Reasons Why Resin Is Yellowing [And Fixes]

 11. Inadequate Surface Preparation

-When applying epoxy resin over surfaces that aren’t adequately prepared, like uneven or porous substrates, it can become discolored due to variations in curing and adhesion.
-Make sure your surfaces are well-prepped and primed for a smooth resin application.
+When applying epoxy resin over surfaces that aren’t adequately prepared, like uneven or porous substrates, it can become discolored due to variations in curing.

-While pigments and dyes are commonly used to color epoxy resin, excessive amounts can lead to yellowing.
+While pigments and dyes are what’s used to color epoxy resin, excessive amounts can lead to yellowing.

-It’s important to use pigments and dyes in moderation and follow manufacturer guidelines to achieve the desired color without compromising clarity.
+It’s important to use pigments and dyes in moderation and follow manufacturer guidelines to get the desired color without compromising clarity.

 Also, when using paper in resin it’s super important to prepare paper for resin first to prevent bleeding of the inks.